spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

-A widget represents a part of a webpage in Yves which can be reused.
+A `Widget` is a reusable part of a webpage in [Yves](#applications).
+Widgets are meant to provide functionality in a decoupled, modular and configurable way, relaying in backend as well.

 **Convention**
-- A widget MUST contain only lightweight, render related logic.
+- A `Widget` MUST contain only lightweight, render related logic.
+  - `Widget` MUST use factory to execute complex logic or access additional data.
-- A widget MUST have a unique name across SCOS features.
+- A `Widget` MUST have a unique name across SCOS features.
-- When Widget call is implemented, it MUST be considered that a widget is always optionally enabled.
+- When `Widget` call is implemented, it MUST be considered that a `Widget` is always optionally enabled.
-- A widget MUST NOT implement an interface.
+- A `Widget` MUST NOT implement an interface.

 <details><summary markdown='span'>Additional Conventions for Project Development</summary>
-- Widget can be considered present (not optional), and called accordingly.
+- `Widget` can be considered present (not optional), and called accordingly.
 </details>

 <details><summary markdown='span'>Additional Conventions for Module Development</summary>
-- Widget module MUST NOT appear as dependency (as it goes against the basic concept of the optional widgets).
+- `Widget` module MUST NOT appear as dependency (as it goes against the basic concept of the optional widgets).
 - Implementing a widget MUST happen in a widget module.
 </details>

 **Guidelines**
-- Widget modules MAY contain only frontend components (molecules, etc.) without widget class.
+- Widget modules MAY contain only frontend components (templates, atoms, molecules, organisms, etc.) without widget class.
 - The widget class receives the input/rendering parameters via its constructor.
-- Use factory to access logic or additional data.
-- Widgets are meant to provide functionality in a decoupled, modular and configurable way.
-- Widgets are meant to provide functionality with backend support.

 ## Zed Stub

 **Description**

-A Zed Stub is a class which defines interactions between Yves (or Glue) and Zed.
-Under the hood, the Zed Stub makes RPC calls to Zed.
+A `Zed Stub` is a class which defines interactions between [Yves application layer](#yves) (or [Glue application layer](#glue)) and [Zed application layer](#applications).
+Under the hood, the `Zed Stub` makes RPC calls to [Zed application layer](#zed).

 **Conventions**
-- The RPC call endpoints must be implemented in a Zed application [GatewayController](#gateway-controller) of the receiving module.
+- The `Zed Stub` call's endpoints MUST be implemented in a [Zed application](#applications) [GatewayController](#gateway-controller) of the receiving module.
-- The Zed stub methods MUST contain only delegation but no additional logic.
+- The `Zed Stub` methods MUST contain only delegation but no additional logic.
+- `Zed Stub` methods MUST be `public`.
-- Has public methods which only use [Transfer Objects](#transfer-object) as input or output parameter.
+- `Zed Stub` methods MUST use [Transfer Objects](#transfer-object) as input and/or output parameter.
-- All methods that make requests to URLs of Zed MUST add a `@uses` tag to the target [GatewayController](#gateway-controller) action in the docblock
+- `Zed Stub` methods MUST add a `@uses` tag with the targeted [GatewayController](#gateway-controller) action in the docblock to enable easy code flow tracking.
-- Descendant of `\Spryker\Client\ZedRequest\Stub\ZedRequestStub`.
+- `Zed Stub` MUST be a descendant of `\Spryker\Client\ZedRequest\Stub\ZedRequestStub`.

 # Module Contribution Components

 The components below are necessity in module developments for modularity but recommended to avoid in Project or Boilerplate development.

 **Conventions**
-- The components MUST be placed according to the corresponding application layer’s directory architecture (see [Application Layers](#application-layers)) in order to come in effect.
+- The components MUST be placed according to the corresponding [application layer’s](#application-layers) directory architecture in order to come in effect.
-- The components MUST be extended __only__ from the application-layer corresponding Abstract class in `Kernel` module.
+- The components MUST be extended __only__ from the [application layer](#application-layers) corresponding Abstract class in `Kernel` module.
 - The components MUST be stateless to be deterministic and easy to comprehend.

 ## Bridge

 **Description**

-According to the Interface Segregation Principle each module defines an interface for each foreign class it depends on.
-Bridges are used to wrap and decouple dependencies (such as Facade, Client, Service, external library class, etc).This way it declares its own requirements and any class which implements the interface can be used.
-The problem appears when a facade from another module wants to implement the interface.
-In this case there is a cross-module coupling between that facade and the implemented interface.
-To avoid this situation we are using the bridge pattern.
-This allows easy module decoupling and both can evolve independently.
+According to the Interface Segregation Principle, every module defines an interface for each external class it relies upon.
+To decouple and encapsulate these dependencies effectively, we utilize `Bridges`.
+These `Bridges` serve to wrap dependencies such as [Facade](#facade), [Client](#client-facade), [Service](#service-facade), external library classes, and more.
+By doing so, a module explicitly declares its own requirements, enabling any class that implements the interface to be utilized.

+Challenges arise when a facade from another module seeks to implement the friend facade interface.
+This scenario introduces cross-module coupling between the facade and the implemented friend facade interface.
+To mitigate this issue, we employ the `Bridge pattern`.
+This approach facilitates seamless module decoupling, allowing both modules to evolve independently while maintaining a high degree of flexibility and maintainability.

 **Conventions**

+- Naming: `[CurrentModule]To[FacadeOwnerModule]FacadeBridge.php`.
-- Bridges and their interfaces are defined in Dependency\{facade type}\ directory.
+- `Bridges` and their interfaces are defined in the corresponding `Dependency\[Service|Client|Facade]\` directory.
-  - Class name follows `[CurrentModule]To[FacadeOnwerModule]FacadeBridge`.
-  - Interface name follow `[CurrentModule]To[FacadeOwnerModule]FacadeInterface` (mind the missing Bridge word!).
-- A Bridge always comes with an interface which contains exactly these methods which are used by the module that holds the bridge (ISP Principle).
-- The Bridge implements the methods from the interface and delegates all calls to the related Facade
-- Bridges don't appear in any class of a Module except for the Dependency Provider.
-Instead the interface of the Bridge is used.
+- The bridge class MUST define and implement an interface (`[CurrentModule]To[FacadeOwnerModule][Service|Client|Facade]Interface.php`) that holds the specification of each `public` method (mind the missing bridge word!).
+- `Bridges` MUST contain only the delegation logic to the friend facade method.
-- The foreign Facade is injected via constructor.
-The Bridge does not use a typed parameter here to avoid coupling to a specific class.
+- The `Bridge` constructor MUST NOT contain parameters to avoid coupling to a specific class.
-- Bridges and their interfaces must be declared as strict as possible (types for param/return) compared to their parent with valid types (no mixed, no x|y)
+- `Bridge` classes and interfaces MUST be declared as strict as possible for input arguments and returns values, compared to their friend method with valid types (no mixed, no x|y).

 **Guidelines**
-- Bridge vs Adapter: for simplification, we keep using bridge pattern even when adapting the earlier version of a Facade.
-Adapters are used when the remote class' life-cycle is less-controllable by Spryker or there is a huge technical difference between the adaptee and adaptor.
+- Bridge vs adapter: for simplification, we keep using bridge pattern even when adapting the earlier version of a SCOS facade.
+Adapters are used when the remote class' life-cycle is independent to SCOS or there is a huge technical difference between the adaptee and adaptor.
-- During bridge definitions, type definition mistakes in remote facades become more visible.
+- During `Bridge` definitions, type definition mistakes in remote facades become more visible.
 In these cases, be aware of the cascading effect of changing/restricting an argument type in public API when you consider such changes.

 **Example**